jonguenther/ispeed-logger/README.md

 - You can export the graph

 ## Installation
-1. Copy [this sheet](https://goo.gl/qFZcZF) into your Google Drive and copy it's ID(the long string after /d/ in the url like `18azssZh4_dLdbOJR6wQSVgQQrx9CUCVNRED9aPY_qDI`)
+1. Copy [this sheet](https://goo.gl/qFZcZF) into your Google Drive and copy it's ID(the long string after /d/ in the url like `18azssZh4_dLdbOJR6wQSVgQQrx9CUCVNRED9aPY_qDI`, **you'll need it later**)
 1. Go to [Google Console](https://console.cloud.google.com/) and create a new project
 1. Search for `Google Drive API` and click on the suggested Link
 1. Enable the Google Drive API
 1. Click on `create credentials` and configure the API as followed: <br>![picture](https://i.imgur.com/PGKwmou.png) <br>After creating your credentials, you'll be prompted to download a JSON file containing the credentials.
+1. Go into the credentials JSON and copy the `client_mail` value.
+Then go to your Google Sheets and invite copied mail as editor.
 1. Log into your Linux device and create a new folder where you want to run wifilogger in and do `git clone https://github.com/jonguenther/wifilogger.git [YOURFOLDERNAME]`
 1. Copy your credentials onto your Linux Device
 1. go into your folder and run `setup.sh` and follow the instructions